-The Effect of Canned Tuna on Future Wages, 5.0 out of 5 based on 4 ratings
+Transcript: The Effect of Canned Tuna on Future Wages

-Last year, scientists at the Harvard School of public health attempted to calculate what effect a reduction of mercury intake might have for our population given that methyl mercury is “a known human developmental neurotoxicant, as well as may increase fatal heart attack risks.”
-They calculated that if we could just cut back our mercury exposure 10%,we could save our country $860 million a year, most of which would be associated with reductions in fatal heart attacks and the remainder with IQ gains.
+Last year, scientists at the Harvard School of Public Health attempted to calculate what effect a reduction of mercury intake might have for our population, given that methyl mercury is “a known human developmental neurotoxicant, as well as may increase fatal heart attack risks.”
+They calculated that if we could just cut back our mercury exposure down 10%,we could save our country $860 million a year, most of which would be associated with reductions in fatal heart attacks, and the rest with IQ gains.

-The CDC estimates that every extra IQ point you have translates into about 1% future higher earnings in life, so lowering your mercury intake is healthy for your brain and bank account.
-Practically what does reducing methyl mercery exposure mean?
-Well, you can try not to live next to a volcano or coal-fired power plant, but “Fish consumption is the major source of methylmercury intake.”
+The CDC estimates that every extra IQ point we have translates into about 1% future higher earnings in life, in terms of hourly wages.
+So, lowering our mercury intake is healthy for our brain and bank account.